thomas-tams/mlops_02476_project/reports/README.md

 --- Overall, all students contributed equally to the completion in this project.

-On a more granilar level, some where more involved some some processes that others. s204540 did a lot of the actual coding and commits to the GitHub repo while s204281 and s204558 where more involved with ideation and conceptually designing the project.
+On a more granular level, some where more involved with some processes that others. s204540 did a lot of the actual coding and commits to the GitHub repo while s204281 and s204558 where more involved with ideation and conceptually designing the project and undestanding implementation of the project to the cloud which was a heavy task.
-Additionally, as an integrated part of our
+Additionally, as part of our project development we have used generative AI for code development, conceptual understanding and some text generation.

  ---